Bukhari Bello: Role in the June 12, 1993, Election

 In 1989, Bello joined the National Electoral Commission (NEC) as Assistant Chief Legal Officer and rose to become Director of Legal Services by 1993.

-He was actively involved in Nigeria’s transition to civilian rule, particularly in shaping the legal framework for the June 12, 1993, presidential election.
+He was actively involved in Nigeria’s transition to civilian rule, particularly in shaping the legal framework for the June 12,1993 Nigerian presidential election.
 In his 2008 memoir "Laying the Foundation for Nigeria’s Democracy", then-NEC Chairman Professor Humphrey Nwosu recounted that Bello, as Director of Legal Services, presented legal arguments before the National Defence and Security Council, which influenced the military government’s decision to proceed with the election as scheduled.

 Contemporary sources describe Bello as one of the few senior legal officials who openly supported Nwosu during the period of intense political pressure.
 After the then-Attorney General withdrew support for the election, Bello was noted for referencing previous judicial rulings in defense of NEC’s authority to proceed.

 Following the annulment of the election, Bello served as Special Assistant to five successive Attorneys-General of the Federation from 1993 to 2000.
 During this period, he also represented Nigeria in the United Nations negotiations for the Rome Statute of the International Criminal Court, where he served as Vice-President of the 1998 Diplomatic Conference and signed the Final Act on behalf of Nigeria.

 National Human Rights Commission

 In 2000, Bukhari Bello was appointed Executive Secretary of the National Human Rights Commission (NHRC).
 During his tenure, the Commission expanded its national presence and relocated its administrative headquarters to Abuja.
 He also supported the passage of the Child Rights Act (2003), the Freedom of Information Bill, various prison reform initiatives, and advocated for the domestication of the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).

 Under Bello's leadership, the NHRC achieved "Grade A" status from the International Coordinating Committee of National Human Rights Institutions (ICC) in Geneva, indicating compliance with the Paris Principles.
-The Commission also gained affiliate status with the African Commission on Human and Peoples’ Rights and was represented on the ICC’s four-member Sub-Accreditation Committee responsible for reviewing other national human rights institutions worldwide.
+The Commission also gained affiliate status with the African Commission on Human and Peoples' Rights and was represented on the ICC’s four-member Sub-Accreditation Committee responsible for reviewing other national human rights institutions worldwide.

 In May 2006, Bello attended the 39th ordinary session of the African Commission on Human and Peoples' Rights (ACHPR) in Banjul, The Gambia, where he publicly condemned the harassment of journalists by Nigerian security agencies and criticized proposed constitutional amendments aimed at extending presidential term limits.

 According to a report by the International Federation for Human Rights (FIDH), Bello’s remarks, which included a denunciation of "African leaders who are not military men but use constitutional amendments to perpetuate themselves in power," prompted discontent from the Nigerian government, including then-President Olusegun Obasanjo.
 Shortly thereafter, Bello was relieved of his post as Executive Secretary of the NHRC.